Skip to main content

 Chat Ops

-Reach out to the user(s) affected by this detection and ask them if it was an intentional action by them.
-Additional options are available to require the user to perform SMS MFA for identity verification, verify with their manager, and enable/disable chat ops for VIP users.
+Reach out to the user(s) affected by this detection and ask them if it was an intentional action.
+Additional options are available:

-Malicious will result in the user & endpoint being contained, benign will close the case, and suspicious will escalate.
+Malicious will result in the user and endpoint being remediated, benign will resolve the case, and suspicious will escalate.

 Case monitors and productivity logs